ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

     if lookups[entryname] then
       -- This doesn't work
       return `expr.v[[lookups[entryname]]]
-      -- This is equivilent to
+      -- This is equivalent to
       -- return `expr.v "lookups[entryname]"
-      -- But it doesn't result in a syntax error, becase it's equivilent to:
+      -- But it doesn't result in a syntax error, becase it's equivalent to:
       -- return `extr.v("lookups[entryname]")
     else
       error "That is not a valid field."